 Ladies and gentlemen,

-Veritas is a set of tools for computer specialists as well as the general public, which we will soon be able to use in editing, fact-checking, identity and knowledge management, and many other fields.
-Veritas lays the map for a new kind of cloud-native applications, meant to not be programmed, but rather described—by means as close to natural language, as possible.
+Veritas is a set of tools for computer specialists as well as the general public, that will soon allow them to perform editing, fact-checking, identity and knowledge management at the level of efficiency and integrity never seen before.
+Veritas Blackpaper lays the map for a new kind of cloud-native applications, meant not to be programmed, but rather described—with interface being as close to natural language, as possible.